ClareAndradiBrown/varAssembly/README.md

 This pipeline assumes you have all required data files (reads, human genome, Pf 3D7 genome (with var excluded), varDB of exon 1 (> 3kb), HMM of var domains).

 # Dependencies
 Most requirements can be installed using Anaconda.
-Please ensure all are installed before running the pipeline.
+Please ensure all are installed before running the pipeline.<br />
+Linux OS is preferable. <br />
+python 3.1 or later versions required <br />
+<br /> Python packages required: NumPy and Pandas<br />

-To install, run the following commands:
+To install dependencies, run the following commands:

 conda install -c anaconda python <br />
 conda install -c bioconda subread <br />